J-F-Liu/pom/doc/article.md

 ![Rust](rust.png)

 After I've learned C/C++ and C#, I found that choosing a new programming language can greatly affect a programmer's productivity.
-On one hand I keep sorting out new languages, there are hundreds of them, I examine and choose what I like best, my favorites are C#, Euphoria, Python, Haskell, Lua, Ruby and Rust.
+On one hand I keep sorting out new languages, there are hundreds of them, I examine and choose what I like best, my favorites are C#, Ruby, TypeScript and Rust.
 On the other hand I try to design a new language and implement a compiler by myself.

 I like the syntax provided by C#, but hate the huge .NET runtime.
 Dependency on CLR makes distribution of an application written in C# very hard.
 Compiling to native code is always what I longed for a programming language.
 In year 2003 I thought a compiler can get rid of garbage collector by generating free memory instructions in appropriate locations in the target program.
 But I didn't go deep into the design of the details of this mechanism, I decided to firstly write a working compiler, then improve the design of the language and implementation of the compiler bit by bit.

 The first stage of compilation is parsing.
 I tried some parser generators, but not satisfied with the result.
 Then I dig into the parsing theory, followed several books, implemented DFA, NFA, NFA to DFA conversion, LL(1), LR, LALR algorithms, then wrote a parser to parse BNF, EBNF or TBNF grammar file, and generate parser code corresponding to the grammar.

 The syntax/semantics analysis and code generation parts of a compiler are more difficult.
 I even tried to define a intermediate assembly language, at that time I didn't know LLVM.
 My effort of writing a compiler ceased for years, then Rust was born.

 At first glance, the Rust's syntax is a bit strange, why use `fn` instaed of `def`, why use `let mut` instead of `var`, I was not attracted by it.
 After read a publication on O'Reilly [*Why Rust?*](http://www.oreilly.com/programming/free/files/why-rust.pdf) I suddenly realized that this is language I'm trying to build, when you actually start using Rust you'll find that `fn` and `let mut` fits Rust's logic well.
 For me, **Rust is once a dream now a reality.**

 Rust has a steep learning curve, more challenging than any of the previous programming languages I learned.
 All this learning is worthwhile when you finally get your program working and polished.
 Object oriented class hierarchy is not good enough for code reuse, Rust's enum, tuple, struct and trait type system is a better solution.
 I still wondering whether the Rust compiler can be smart enough to elide all the lifetime parameters, they are mostly noise and obstacle when reading and writing programs.

 ## What is PEG?

-When I discovered [PEG](http://bford.info/packrat/), I realized that all my previous work on LALR can be thrown away.
+When I discovered [PEG](http://bford.info/packrat/), I knew that all my previous work on LALR can be thrown away.
 I rewrote my parser generator using and working with PEG.
 Using this parser generator I created a [YAML parser](https://www.codeproject.com/Articles/28720/YAML-Parser-in-C) and a [Lua Interpreter](https://www.codeproject.com/Articles/228212/Lua-Interpreter).

 [Parsing Expression Grammars](http://en.wikipedia.org/wiki/Parsing_expression_grammar) (PEGs) are an alternative to [Context-Free Grammars](http://en.wikipedia.org/wiki/Context-free_grammar) (CFGs) for formally specifying syntax.
 CFG describe a rule system to generate language strings while PEG describe a rule system to recognize language strings.

 ![CFG](cfg.png)

 ![PEG](peg.png)

 Unlike CFGs, PEGs cannot be ambiguous; if a string parses, it has exactly one valid parse tree.
 We normally specify our languages directly by how to recognize it, so PEG is both closer match to syntax practices and more powerful than deterministic CFG.

 ### Parsing expressions